Fabianopb/mcc-remote-ocr/README.md

 ## How to start

-The application can be deployed with either of the following commands:
+The application can be deployed with either of the following commands, run in the project root:

 ```sh
 sudo ./deploy.sh